Surface singularities and planar contact structures: Introduction and background

 \begin{cor} Tight contact structures on a Seifert fibered space $M(-2; r_1, r_2, r_3)$ are never planar if this manifold is an L-space and $r_1, r_2, r_3\geq \frac13$. \end{cor}

-Here we use the notation $M(e_0; r_1, r_2, r_3)$ for small Seifert fibered spaces; $e_0 \in \ZZ$, $r_i \in (0,1)\cap \QQ$, and the space is given by surgery diagram in Figure~\ref{seifert-space}.
-Contact structures on these spaces were extensively studied (see e.g.~\cite{LS3} and references therein); classification of tight contact structures and some (non-)fillability results are known in many cases.
-Many contact structures turn out to be planar: every contact structure on $M(e_0; r_1, r_2, r_3)$ is planar if $e_0 \leq -3$~\cite{Scho}, and the same is true for $M(e_0; r_1, r_2, r_3)$ for $e_0\geq -1$ whenever this manifold is an L-space~\cite{LS3}.
+Here we use the notation $M(e_0; r_1, r_2, r_3)$ for small Seifert fibered spaces; $e_0 \in \ZZ$, $r_i \in (0,1)\cap \QQ$, and the space is given by the surgery diagram in Figure~\ref{seifert-space}.
+Contact structures on these spaces were extensively studied (see e.g.~\cite{Mat, Tos} and references therein).
+Many of them turn out to be planar: every contact structure on $M(e_0; r_1, r_2, r_3)$ is planar if $e_0 \leq -3$~\cite{Scho}, and the same is true for $M(e_0; r_1, r_2, r_3)$ for $e_0\geq -1$ whenever this manifold is an L-space~\cite{LS3}.
 Corollary~\ref{seifert} contrasts these planarity results.

 Our results stated above are special cases of a rather general examination of the homology of possible Stein fillings.
-The major tool comes from Wendl's theorem, saying that any Stein filling of a planar contact manifold admits a Lefschetz fibration with the same planar fiber, and whose vanishing cycles can be obtained by a positive factorization of the monodromy of the planar open book~\cite{We}.
-Note that Wendl's theorem is extended to show that any minimal weak symplectic filling of a planar contact structure is deformation equivalent to a Lefschetz fibration with the same properties~\cite{We2}.
+The major tool comes from Wendl's theorem, saying that any Stein filling of a planar contact manifold admits a Lefschetz fibration with the same planar fiber, and whose vanishing cycles can be obtained by a positive factorization of the monodromy of the planar open book into Dehn twists~\cite{We}.
+(In particular, all curves along which Dehn twists are perfomed are homologically essential, which for planar pages is equivalent to being homotopically essential.)
+Note that Wendl's theorem is extended to show that any minimal weak symplectic filling of a planar contact structure is deformation equivalent to a Stein filling admitting a Lefschetz fibration with the same properties~\cite{We2}.
 Given a Lefschetz fibration, we can compute the homology and intersection form of the filling from the factorization of monodromy; together with the examination of all possible fillings, this leads to proofs of Theorems~\ref{sing} and~\ref{general}.

-In the proof of Theorem~\ref{sing2}, we consider the plumbing of {\em symplectic} surfaces and make use of the following statement, which we think is of independent interest.
+In the proof of Theorem~\ref{sing2}, we consider the plumbing of {\em symplectic} surfaces and make use of the following result, which may be of independent interest.

-\begin{theorem} If a contact $3$-manifold $(Y,\xi)$ has a symplectic filling containing a symplectic surface of positive genus, it is not planar. \end{theorem}
+\begin{theorem} If a contact $3$-manifold $(Y,\xi)$ has a symplectic filling containing a symplectic surface of positive genus, it is not planar. \end{theorem} One could be tempted to prove this result by removing a tubular neighbourhood of the surface and invoking Etnyre's result on the nonexistence of symplectic semi-fillings of planar contact structure; see \cite[Theorem~1.2]{Etn}.
+However, a tubular neighbourhood of a symplectic surface has a concave boundary (and therefore, its complement has a convex boundary) if and only if its self-intersection is positive.
+This case is already ruled out by the negative definiteness of any filling of a planar contact structure (also from \cite[Theorem~1.2]{Etn}), while in the case of negative self-intersection the result is genuinely new.